travistangvh/ChatGPT-Data-Science-Prompts/README.md

 ---
 # WRITE PYTHON
 ## 1. Train Classification Model
 > Prompt: I want you to act as a data scientist and code for me.
 I have a dataset of `[describe dataset]`.
-Please build a machine learning model that predict `[target variable]`.
+Please build a machine learning model that predicts `[target variable]`.

 ## 2. Automatic Machine Learning
 > Prompt: I want you to act as an automatic machine learning (AutoML) bot using TPOT for me.
 I am working on a model that predicts `[...]`.
-Please write python code to find the best classification model with the highest AUC score on the test set.
+Please write Python code to find the best classification model with the highest AUC score on the test set.

 ## 3. Tune Hyperparameter
 > Prompt: I want you to act as a data scientist and code for me.
 I have trained a `[model name]`.
-Please write the code to tune the hyper parameters.
+Please write the code to tune the hyperparameters.

 ## 4. Explore Data
 > Prompt: I want you to act as a data scientist and code for me.
 I have a dataset of `[describe dataset]`.
 Please write code for data visualisation and exploration.